Westminster, Louisiana

 Westminster is a neighborhood of St. George and former census designated place in East Baton Rouge Parish, Louisiana, United States.
-The population was 3,008 at the 2010 census, up from 2,515 in 2000.
+As of the 2020 census, Westminster had a population of 2,791.
 It is part of the Baton Rouge metropolitan statistical area.

 It is in the city of St. George.

 Geography

 Westminster is located in south-central East Baton Rouge Parish at (30.409491, -91.088678).
 It is bordered to the north, west, and south by Baton Rouge and to the east, across Bluebonnet Road, by Inniswold.

 According to the United States Census Bureau, the Westminster CDP has a total area of 2.9 sqkm, all land.

 Demographics

 Westminster was first listed as a census designated place in the 1990 U.S. census.
-It was deleted after the 2020 U.S. census after being absobed into the newly formed city of St. George.
+It was deleted after the 2020 U.S. census after being absorbed into the newly formed city of St. George.